MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 Here are some components that have been chose to illustrate the concept of SLO definition.
 Notice there are other components in this architecture that haven't been included for brevity.

 - **Azure Front Door** is the single point of entry that exposes an API that's used by end users to send requests.
-- **Azure Container Apps** enviroment is owned by the workload team and runs business logic for the  application.
+- **Azure Container Apps** environment is owned by the workload team and runs business logic for the  application.
 - **SQL Managed Instance** is owned and managed by another team and is a critical dependency of the workload.
 -  **Azure Private Link** provides private connectivity between Azure Front Door and the Azure Container Apps deployments.
 The SQL Managed Instance is also exposed to the application through a private endpoint.

 The API team has defined an initial service-level objective (SLO) target for critical flows in the application.
-By adopting the direction given in [Factors that influence SLOs](#factors-that-influence-slos), they aim to define objectives that cover the core functionality without overly emphasizing ancillary features.
+They have adopted the strategy described in [Factors that influence SLOs](#factors-that-influence-slos), they aim to define objectives that cover the core functionality without overly emphasizing ancillary features.
 They decide to measure the health of three critical user flows, which involve all core cloud functionality and execute code across deployments.
 However, these flows do not cover 100% of the code or data access.
 Here are the influencing factors.

 ### Composite SLO calculation